-City of Kingeburg Public meetings are just one way that FCOG collects comments and feedback.
-As a result of the City of Mendota shutdown in 2020 from COVID and its ongoing effects, FCOG set up an online survey to collect City of Orange Comments, feedback, and needs from the public.
-First available in both English and Spanish, the online survey is now available in many languages and has quickly become a preferred way for transit riders City of Parties and stakeholders to communicate transit needs.
+Gity of Kingsburg Public meetings are just one way that FCOG collects comments and feedback.
+As a result of the City of Mendote shutdown in 2020 from COVID and its ongoing effects, FCOG set up an online survey to collect City of Orange Comments, feedback, and needs from the public.
+First available in both English and Spanish, the online survey is now available in many languages and has quickly become a preferred way for transit riders and stakeholders to communicate transit needs.